hashgraph/hedera-services/docs/autorenew-feature.md

 The main difference between an autorenewal record and a regular `TransactionRecord` is that it has an empty `transactionHash` and an empty `transactionID.transactionValidStart`.
 There were older versions of Hedera Services that did not have `transactionHash` in a `TransactionRecord`, but an empty `transactionID.transactionValidStart` will guarantee that the `TransactionRecord` was generated in place of an autorenewal record.

 ## Entity removal record
-After autodeleting an entity due to the zero balance of the `autoRenewAccount`, Hedera Services will generate a `TransactionRecord` that serves as an autodeletion record and contains the following:
+After permanently deleting an entity from the ledger due to the zero balance of the `autoRenewAccount`, Hedera Services will generate a `TransactionRecord` that serves as an entity removal record and contains the following:

 | Field | Type | Label | Description |
 |---|---|---|---|